shsu/commute-alert/README.md

 # Commute Alert

-Using Twitter streaming API and Pushover, alert users of any problems along their commute.
+Using Twitter streaming API and Pushbullet channels, alert subscribers of any problems along their commute.

 ## Setup